Scott Fitzgerald (politician): COVID-19 pandemic

 In April 2020, during the COVID-19 pandemic, Fitzgerald opposed calls by Governor Tony Evers to delay an election from early April to late May, to make it an entirely mail-in election, and to mail ballots to all registered voters.
 Due to the pandemic, it was estimated that many voters would be effectively disenfranchised, and in-person voting was also considered a public health risk.
 According to the Milwaukee Journal Sentinel, Fitzgerald "had no answer to how local election officials are supposed to keep people safe as a massive shortage of poll workers has resulted in the closure or reduction of polling locations, forcing more people to vote at a single site."

 Due to Wisconsin legislature's slowness to waive a requirement that unemployed Wisconsites wait a week before they can be reimbursed unemployment benefits, Wisconsin lost $25 million in federal funding from the federal CARES Act.
 Fitzgerald and Assembly speaker Robin Vos were warned that this would happen unless they passed the waiver.

 Amid the pandemic, Fitzgerald said he opposed a statewide face mask mandate.
-He supported a lawsuit against Evers for implementing a face mask mandate to hinder the virus's spread.
-The state legislature could convene a session to strike down Evers's mandate, but Republicans opted to let the courts strike down the mandate so as to prevent vulnerable Republican legislators from having to vote against face mask mandates just before an election.
+He supported a lawsuit against Evers for implementing a face mask mandate.
+The state legislature could have convened a session to strike down Evers's mandate, but Republicans opted to let the courts strike down the mandate so as to prevent vulnerable Republican legislators from having to vote against face mask mandates just before an election.